willclarkson/lsstBulgeStaticFOM/mafInstallNotes.md

 ## MAF install notes ##

-2020-03-04 WIC - I used these steps to successfully install MAF **from source** on an HP Z840 running Ubuntu 18.0.4 with **bash** as the default shell.
-The installation steps in the MAF documentation **do** work - and these steps are taken from the links below -- but are somewhat sensitive to environment variables.
+2020-03-04 WIC - I used these steps to successfully install MAF **from source** on an HP Z840 workstation running Ubuntu 18.0.4 with **bash** as the default shell.
+The installation steps in the MAF documentation *do* work -- and all the steps below come from that documentation -- but are somewhat sensitive to environment variables; I found that following the ``when all else fails'' suggestion of creating a fresh user account was required to get the installation to work.
 These notes are a static record of the steps that worked on my system.

 ## Incantations to set up sims_maf once installed ##